 Amend Your Request

-If your trademark has been rejected as there was an issue with the class of goods and services you had selected, you have the option to amend your application.
+If your trade mark was rejected due to an issue with the class of goods or services selected, you have the option to amend your application.
+This might involve clarifying or correcting the description of your offerings, ensuring your trade mark accurately represents your business.

-• The goods or services that are being consented to
+• The specific goods or services that the consent applies to

 Example